-Since the First Progress Platinum Select MasterCard® Secured Credit Card is secured and both approval and the credit line are based on your security deposit–not your credit history–you’re almost guaranteed an approval if you can come up with the deposit.
+Since the First Progress Platinum Select Mastercard® Secured Credit Card is secured and both approval and the credit line are based on your security deposit–not your credit history–you’re almost guaranteed approval if you can come up with the deposit.
 And whatever your deposit is will be your credit line.

 So for example, if you deposit $200, your credit line will be your deposit, minus the annual fee you have to pay (more on this below).
 This helps you build credit by allowing you to use the card for purchases, make payments on time, and that activity gets reported to Equifax, TransUnion, and Experian each month.

 Low Annual Fee

 There is an annual fee for the card, but it’s just $39.
 This fee gets deducted from your security deposit so it makes it easy to pay.
-Using the example above, if your deposit was $200, your credit line would actually be $161 ($200 – $39).
+Using the example above, if your deposit was $200, your credit line would actually be $161 ($200 to $39).
 Something to take into consideration as you’re making your initial deposit.

 Get Cash for Emergencies

 While we don’t recommend pulling cash off of a credit card, sometimes you’re left with no choice and you need to do it to cover an immediate emergency.
 You can take cash out of an ATM using this card (there is a transaction fee of course), which makes this a great emergency card, too.

-There is no minimum credit score required and no credit history required for the First Progress Platinum Select MasterCard® Secured Credit Card.
-This is a really nice value-add for those who have no credit or who’s credit has been destroyed from something like a bankruptcy.
-So as long as you can come up with money for a deposit, you’re good to go.
+There is no minimum credit score required and no credit history required for the First Progress Platinum Select Mastercard® Secured Credit Card.
+This is a really nice value-add for those who have no credit or whose credit has been destroyed from something like a bankruptcy.
+So as long as you can come up with the money for a deposit, you’re good to go.